tmo1/sms-ie/README.md

 The following are various features and improvements to the app that have been suggested and may be implemented in the future:

  - Greater flexibility of scheduled exporting, including intervals other than daily, incremental / differential exporting, and retention handling (discussion in [issue #7](https://github.com/tmo1/sms-ie/issues/7))

- - Work is currently ongoing on a transition from the current single file, pure JSON format to a new format of a zipfile containing metadata in [newline delimited JSON (ndjson)](https://en.wikipedia.org/wiki/JSON_streaming#Newline-Delimited_JSON) format, and binary data (such as binary MMS parts) in separate files.
-This will yield a number of advantages:
-     - Simpler and more efficient code (the app will revert from JSON streaming to a JSON object model)
-     - Smaller files (since binary data will not need to be base64 encoded, and zip compression will be utilized)
-     - Separation of text data and metadata from binary data
-     - The ability to include additional information alongside the actual data and metadata (e.g., app version, date and time of export, and so on)
-     - The ability to handle large binary MMS parts [without triggering an `OutOfMemoryError`](https://github.com/tmo1/sms-ie/issues/84)

-   The costs are a more complicated file structure and the use of the less common ndjson rather than the ubiquitous JSON, but my view is that these costs are not high, and the tradeoffs are well worth it.

 ## Contributing